feedhenry-templates/appforms-datasources-mongodb/README.md

-# Feedhenry Sample Service Using MongoDB Data for Datasources
+# Feedhenry Sample Service Using MongoDB Data for Data Sources

 This is a sample RESTful service to load a list of **Assets** stored in a MongoDB database that is properly formatted as a Data Source.